dark-cli/Barrettes-Piles/hands-on-example/README.md

 **Important Limitations:**
 - ✅ **Linear elastic analysis only** - No plasticity or soil failure modeling
+  - Mohr-Coulomb plasticity is available but currently disabled due to convergence issues
+  - See `MOHR_COULOMB_NOTES.md` for details on enabling non-linear analysis
 - ✅ **Uniform mesh** - No adaptive refinement in high-stress areas
 - ✅ **Simplified material models** - Linear elastic soil and concrete
 - ✅ **Suitable for:** Learning, preliminary analysis, service load analysis